Japanese submarine I-122: Loss

 Observers at the lighthouse witnessed the sinking of I-122, but the Japanese did not realize that American submarines had penetrated the defenses of the Sea of Japan and attributed her loss to the on-board explosion of her own torpedoes.
 After they reported the sinking, an Imperial Japanese Navy Aichi M6A1 Seiran ("Clear Sky Storm") floatplane arrived on the scene to search for survivors but found none; I-122 was lost with all hands.
 Skate sighted the floatplane, but it did not detect her.

 I-122 was stricken from the Navy list on 15 September 1945.

+Wreck

+On 7 October 2025, it was announced on social media that the wreck of I-122 had been located on 10 November 2023.
+The submarine rests at a depth of 394 feet off the coast of Suzu, Ishikawa prefecture.